Westside Family Handbook

 Field Trip Chaperone & Volunteer Guidelines

 If you plan to volunteer on school field trips, you must fill out Westside’s Volunteer Form.
-Parent volunteers do not participate on overnight programs.
+Parent volunteers do not participate in overnight programs.

 All chaperones and volunteers are expected to provide proper supervision to help protect students from injury or diminish the risk of student injury through: